marclelamy/premier_league_analysis/README.md

 ## Notes
 * I could make the charts interactive on github so the only way to play with them is to run the EDA notebook.
+* The EDA has a lot of insights that dont have charts, go take a look!

 ## Top 10 nicest charts and their link for interactibility